unity8-team/miral/tasks_for_the_interested_reader.md

  - Display configuration.
 There needs to be a useful abstraction of outputs and geometry.
 See src/modules/Unity/Screens/screens.h in lp:qtmir.
    (Or maybe an internal client can use the client APIs?)

+ - Cursor images. lp:qtmir stubs the cursor images and paints the cursor in its compositor.
+Need to consider what ought to be supported here.

 The tiling window management strategy